What I Do and Don’t Miss About Living in London

 Fast forward a couple of years and I’m more in love with Melbourne and my life here than I could have imagined.

 I have all the things I had in London but more importantly, I have balance.

 That being said, I do still have moments where I miss the UK with a burning passion and I wonder how life would have turned out if I were still there.

-I’m always in the mood for a bit of reflection (and am admittedly currently trying to avoid cleaning my bathroom), so I thought I’d look back and pen a few posts about life over the last two years – starting with what I miss the most about living in the UK (and what I most certainly do not miss one bit).
+I’m always in the mood for a bit of reflection (and am admittedly currently trying to avoid cleaning my bathroom), so I thought I’d look back and pen a post about what I most miss about London and life in the UK capital.

 Fried chicken and trash TV